 - Sunday is again a 2.5-hour Karate Day, including business and personal development.

-Sports massage is usually squeezed somewhere in the week, along with yoga, another karate session, and other additional but critical aspects of being an athlete.
-But my week is not the same all the time.
-The days I mentioned are probably the only ones that stay the same, more or less, from week to week.
+Sports massage is usually incorporated into the athlete’s weekly routine, alongside yoga, another karate session, and other essential activities.
+However, my week is not always the same.
+The days I mentioned are probably the only ones that remain relatively consistent from week to week.

-All in all, I believe that if I did not have the outdoors, I would not be able to cope with everything as well as I do.
-Sports massage techniques give my body the extra support to keep going and prevent sports injuries.
+All in all, I believe that if I didn’t have the outdoors, I wouldn’t be able to cope with everything as well as I do.
+Sports massage techniques provide my body with the extra support it needs to keep going and prevent sports injuries.